It's all the entertainment you need!

 Brendan Fraser-The actor tells us about acting in three dimensions in Journey to the Center of the Earth.

-Nick Frost and Edgar Wright-The funny Brits behind Shaun of the Dead are back in Hot Fuzz.
+Nick Frost (2007 interview)-The funny Brit behind Shaun of the Dead is back in Hot Fuzz.

 Brad Garrett-The comic actor looks at romance in two different genres.